revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

   ---

-2.What is the difference between `Implicit type casting` and `explicit type casting`?
+2. What is the difference between `Implicit type casting` and `explicit type casting`?

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

-> `Implicit casting` doesn't require a casting operator.Implicit Type Conversion is automatically performed by the Python interpreter.
+> `Implicit casting` doesn't require a casting operator.
+Implicit Type Conversion is automatically performed by the Python interpreter.
 Python avoids the loss of data in Implicit Type Conversion.
 Explicit type casting is performed by the programmer.`Explicit Type Conversion` is also called Type Casting, the data types of objects are converted using predefined functions by the user.

 </details>

 ---

-3.What are all the advantages of type casting?
+3. What are all the advantages of typecasting?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

- > - Python provides the loss of data implict type conversion.
+ > - Python provides the loss of data implicit type conversion.
- > - In python automatically converts one data type to another data type.This process doesn't nedd any user involvement,python promotes the conversion of lower data type.
+ > - In python automatically converts one data type to another data type.
+This process doesn't need any user involvement, python promotes the conversion of lower data types.
- > - For example,integer to higher data type says float to avoid data loss.
-This type of conversion or type casting is called UpCasting.
+ > - For example, integer to higher data type says float to avoid data loss.
+This type of conversion or type of casting is called UpCasting.

   </details>

   ---

-4.Can we convert complext into int datatype?
+4. Can we convert the complex into int datatype?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)